 Pursing her lips, Tis frowned before standing.
 "I guess it's your valravn then.
 Can't say I'm too familiar with that one though.
 Come on Master Arraevn, I'll show you how to gut that pig nice and proper."

 The knight shuddered at her touch and followed right after.
 Rannoch frowned, mind debating against itself.
-A valravn would help tie the story nicely into the current political climate, but the knight's behavior was too suspicious to pass of as coincidence.
+A valravn would help tie the story nicely into the current political climate, but the knight's behaviour was too suspicious to pass off as coincidence.
 If there was some possibility he was some crazed baby killer, the bard felt the need to somehow root it out.
 Perhaps just not now.
 A human villain was far less interesting than a supernatural one, and he would like to maintain any and all illusions for the time being.

 Rannoch called out suddenly, "You wouldn't remember them Tis, young as you are, but during the wars you'd hear stories.
-With that rebellion out west you might get the chance to listen to a few fresh ones yourself."
+With that rebellion out west you might get the chance to listen to a few new ones yourself."

 Tisolde glanced back.
 "As long as they're good.
 Why don't you give us a few tonight."